TrevorJTClarke/eggs/README.md

   6. [Katamari Damacy](http://kathack.com/) - Control a ball that picks up elements on the page.
   7. [Konami Code](http://code.snaptortoise.com/konami-js/) - Can trigger eggs from the konami code!
   8. [Overscroll](https://github.com/tholman/overscroll) - Sneaky iOS scrolling effects
+  9. [Echochamber](https://github.com/tessalt/echo-chamber-js) - Add comments to your website, so a user feels their voice is heard.